squeek502/named-character-references/README.md

 - Minimal perfect hashing is used to allow storing a separate array containing the codepoint(s) to transform each named character reference into
   + This is encoded as packed array of `u21` integers, which allows the storage of 2,231 `character reference -> codepoint(s)` transformations in 5,857 bytes

 This means that the full named character reference data is stored in 15,170 + 5,857 = 21,027 bytes or 20.53 KiB.
-This is actually 318 fewer bytes than the traditional DAFSA implementation used (3,872 4-byte nodes in a single array).
+This is actually 318 fewer bytes than the traditional DAFSA implementation would use (3,872 4-byte nodes in a single array).

 > [!NOTE]
 > It's also possible to remove the semicolon nodes from the DAFSA (inspired by a change that [Safari made](https://github.com/WebKit/WebKit/commit/3483dcf98d883183eb0621479ed8f19451533722)).
 This would save 796 bytes (199 4-byte nodes removed from the DAFSA), but has a performance cost so I didn't feel it was worth it overall.
 If you're curious, see [this commit](https://github.com/squeek502/named-character-references/commit/66b10fcbc84f51edf03bc167debd77afbeb31d8c) for how that change could be implemented.

-### `named_character_references.zig`

-Contains the generated `dafsa` array, the packed version of the `codepoints_lookup` array, and helper functions to deal with both in ways that are relevant to the *Named character reference state* specification.
+## Development

+The DAFSA data is generated and the result is combined with the rest of the relevant code and the combination is then checked into the repository (see `named_character_references.zig`).
+This is done for two reasons (but I'm not claiming they are good reasons):

+1. Zig's `comptime` is [currently too slow](https://github.com/ziglang/zig/issues/4055) to handle generating the DAFSA data at compile-time
+2. The generation step rarely needs to change, so it being a manual process is not a big deal

 ### `generate.zig`

-> Note: Running this is only necessary if the encoding of the `dafsa` or `codepoints_lookup` arrays are changed
+> Note: Running this is only necessary if the encoding of the DAFSA is changed

 Requires `entities.json` which can be downloaded from [here](https://html.spec.whatwg.org/entities.json).